nishantvarma/resources/README.md

 ## Note

 If you find this resource useful, consider supporting [Internet Archive](https://archive.org/donate).
-This collection is similar to others like [Teach Yourself CS](https://teachyourselfcs.com/).
+This is similar to other collection like [Teach Yourself CS](https://teachyourselfcs.com/).

 All content is provided for educational purposes only.
 If you have any concerns about copyright infringement, please get in touch with me at `nishant dot varma at gmail dot com`.